 Full disclosure: we do not care for the braces-and-denim look.
 Knowing that, if you choose to wear this combination, you might as well do it correctly.

 The most important thing to do is retrofit your jeans with brace buttons.
 Clip-on suspenders, as mentioned above, are bush league no matter how you slice it.
-Wearing them with jeans will make you look like either a farmer or a misguided hipster.
+In other words, they come across as half-hearted and considerably less than authentic.

 Having addressed the need to wear proper, to-button suspenders with denim, the next thing to talk about is material.
 Most suspenders nowadays are made from rayon, while others are made from necktie silk (the latter is particularly true in the world of custom clothing).